 Claims are pooled separately between police and general government exposures.
 (1) The payroll of each member is evaluated relative to the payroll of other members.
 A variable credibility factor is determined for each member, which establishes the weight applied to payroll and the weight applied to losses within the formula.
 (2) The first layer of losses includes incurred costs up to \$100,000 for each occurrence and is evaluated as a percentage of the pool's total incurred costs within the first layer.
-(3) The second layer of losses includes incurred costs from \$100,000 to \$500,000 for each occurrence and is evaluated as a percentage of the pool's total incurred costs from \$500,000 to \$500,000 to \$500,000 for each occurrence and is evaluated as a percentage of the pool's total incurred costs from \$500,000 to \$500 million, are distributed based on the outcome of cost allocation within the first and second loss layers.
+(3) The second layer of losses includes incurred costs from \$100,000 to \$500,000 for each occurrence and is evaluated as a percentage of the pool's total incurred costs within the second layer.
+(4) Incurred costs from \$500,000 to \$50 million, are distributed based on the outcome of cost allocation within the first and second loss layers.